Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 # qpassrunner_d (Pass Runner Daemon)

-qpassrunner_d is a daemon for executing LLVM passes on a Quantum Circuit described on a Quantum Intermediate Representation (QIR).
-This README provides instructions for compiling, installing, and uninstalling the qpassrunner_d.
+`qpassrunner_d` is a daemon for executing LLVM passes on a Quantum Circuit described on a Quantum Intermediate Representation (QIR).
+This README provides instructions for compiling, installing, and uninstalling the `qpassrunner_d`.

 ## Compilation

-Before you can install qpassrunner_d, you need to compile the project.
+Before you can install `qpassrunner_d`, you need to compile the project.
 To do this, follow the steps below:

 1. Install the required dependencies: